 Dense woods from broadleaf species like oak, ash, maple and hickory are the best for burning.
 When compared to lighter conifer woods like pine, dense woods provide longer-lasting coals, produce less smoke and sparks.
-Make sure your wood has been seasoned properly, meaning it has air dried for at least one season after being cut, split and stacked.Not Just Any Cut Will Do
+Make sure your wood has been seasoned properly, meaning it has air dried for at least one season after being cut, split and stacked.

 Consider the size of your firebox when cutting wood, so it will fit.
 As a rule of thumb, log lengths of 16- to 18-inches will fit in most stoves and fireplaces.

 Splitting opens the log and exposes the wood to air, helping it dry.
 Split firewood is also easier to handle and fits into fireplaces and stoves better than un-split logs.
 Logs can be split by hand using axes, mauls and wedges.
 If you burn a lot of wood each season and harvest it yourself, consider investing in a motorized wood splitter.

 Wood that has been piled in a heap won’t burn well.
 The key is stack it off the ground and provide air circulation so it can dry naturally.
 Keep the bottom layer from contacting the ground by stacking the wood on a base, like cinder blocks.
 Crisscrossing the layers of wood will create spaces for air.
 A tarp can be draped over wood stacks during wet weather, but remove it when it’s sunny to avoid moisture build-up and promote drying.